rkotze/rkotze.github.io/_drafts/2020-07-12-first-vscode-extension.md

 This is not to scare you but to prepare yourself to be a little patient.
 The [VS code API](https://code.visualstudio.com/api/references/vscode-api){:target="\_blank" rel="noopener"} is documented but not to the extent everything has example snippets, so there will be a bit of trial and error.

-Key thing to understand is VS Code reads certain properties in your extension `package.json` to bind the UI to your extension commands.
+The key thing to understand is VS Code reads certain properties in your extension `package.json` to bind the UI to your extension commands.

 **Activation Events** is an array of strings that binds the event to a command id.
 Every command you define will have a string id.
 Event and command are split by a colon `:` e.g. `"onCommand:awesomeExt.helloWorld"`.
 An activation event in your `package.json` might look like this: